 Home Chef Tip: To turn these into cheeseburgers, simply add a slice of cheddar cheese to each patty after you've flipped them over to cook on the second side.
 The cheese will melt onto the patties.

-We hope you love this Copycat In-N-Out Burger Recipe from SoFabFood Contributor, Beeta from Mon Petit Four, as much as we do.
-If you love this recipe, you can find more like it by checking out our Burger recipes so you always have a fun dinner recipe on hand.
-Don’t forget to subscribe to our newsletter so that you never miss a single recipe, and for daily recipe inspiration, like us on Facebook and follow us on Pinterest.
+We hope you love this Copycat In-N-Out Burger from SoFabFood Home Chef, Beeta from Mon Petit Four, as much as we do.
+If you love this budget-friendly meal, you can find more like it by checking out our other Burger recipes.
+For daily recipe inspiration, subscribe to our newsletter, like us on Facebook, and follow us on Pinterest.
 Enjoy!